Appdynamics/Dynamic-Agent-K8/readme.txt

 Optional Parameters

+DEBUG_LOGGING
+When set to true, it will add extra logging to the machine agent logging output.

 TIER_NAME_FROM
 Notes: See section below - What is a tier?
 Also, if using CONTAINER_NAME_REGEX, do not include escape characters, spaces, or add quotes around the regex